fabio-teichmann/cep-1-simple-app/README.md

 #### :bulb: Learnings:
 - to use docker commands on an instance, ensure the host (ec2-user) is part of the user group
 - docker containers can be tied to different networks on a single host
-- docker containers can be build for different platforms (e.g., linux/amd64)
+- docker containers can be build for different platforms (e.g., linux/amd64, linux/arm64) &rarr; needs to agree with host machine platform
 -

-#### :bulb: Learnings:
-- connecting to an EC2 instance **without public IP** is more cumbersome and needs additional setups --> I will explore this for the other designs, as they naturally involve architecture that is required (e.g. elastic load balancer)
-- ensure that EC2 and RDS are **located in the same VPC** to connect
-- always ensure the **proper security group rules** are in place
-- app deployment
-  - ensure all prerequisites for dependencies are fulfilled

-## Phase 4 - Testing
+# Phase 4 - Testing
 tbd

-## Limitations & Potential Next Steps
+# Limitations & Potential Next Steps
 tbd

-### Next steps
+## Next steps
 - automate deployment using CI/CD pipeline
 - explore AWS's ECR and ECS for app deployment